-■ Compositional image models
+Compositional image models

 Later we will also discuss other models that may be relevant to understanding the hierarchical structure of visual areas in the cortex.
 "Compositional" models are ane example.
 The basic idea is similar to the hierarchical organization in written language: letters, words, sentences.
 Objects are built from parts, which are in turn built from features.
-Here the subcomponents may have semantic interpretations.
+Here the sub-components may have semantic interpretations, and relationships between parts become important.
+Animal bodies are a good example.

-Which image model should we use?
+Which image model should we use, image or scene?